Colombia's Rodríguez hospitalized for severe dehydration after France loss

-— James Rodríguez, in a February interview with The Athletic
+— James Rodríguez, in February interview

 The current medical report indicates a favorable progression and steady improvement.